- Lions and tigers, both termed “big cats,” have overlapping ranges but seldom live in the same habitats.

 Lions and tigers and bears, oh my!
 This classic quote may come to mind when you think of two of the world’s largest cats – the lion and the tiger.
 How can you tell these big cats apart?
 What happens when you cross a lion and a tiger?
 Do lions and tigers ever get in fights?
+Would tiger vs lion size be a factor in this epic battle?
 Who would win?
 Let’s find out.

 Lion vs Tiger